Parth S. Gejji

 • Professional Activities & Memberships

-• Texas Bar Foundation, Fellow
+• Texas Bar Foundation, Life Fellow & Member of District 4 Nominating Committee (2024-2025)

-• State Bar of Texas, Appellate Section, Online CLE Committee Member
+• State Bar of Texas, Appellate Section

-• South Asian Bar Association (SABA) of Houston, Secretary 2020-2021
+• South Asian Bar Association (SABA) of Houston

-• Houston Bar Association, Appellate Practice Section
+• Houston Bar Association Appellate Practice Section

 • Houston Young Lawyers Association, Member

-• Houston Young Lawyers Foundation, Fellow
+• Houston Young Lawyers Foundation, Life Fellow

 • Houston Bar Foundation, Fellow